Preserving forests

 Amazonia

-Amazonia is the setting for many imaginary worlds.
-From its name, which takes its inspiration from the Amazonian women of mythology, to the incredible richness of its biodiversity and the forest peoples who live there, the Amazon is an ecosystem that is unique in the world.
-A vast region in South America, crossed by the Amazon River, the Amazon extends over 8 countries and one overseas territory: Brazil, Peru, Colombia, Ecuador, Venezuela, Bolivia, Surinam, Guyana and French Guyana.
+The Amazon is the setting for many fantasies.
+From its name, inspired by the Amazon women of mythology, to the incredible richness of its biodiversity and the forest peoples who live there, the Amazon is a unique ecosystem.
+A vast region located in South America and crossed by the Amazon River, the Amazon spans eight countries and one overseas territory: Brazil, Peru, Colombia, Ecuador, Venezuela, Bolivia, Suriname, Guyana and French Guiana.

 Amazonia in figures